proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 this trust is justified and whose interests are really served.
 How will it play out over the long term?
 What if some eccentric right-wing billionaire takes over the big-tech company and enforces his own agenda?
-We've seen it happen already in the social media world.
-What if some state-actor takes a hold like in China and uses the data for censorship and other repression?
+We've seen it happen already in the social media world, we've put all our microblogging needs in the hands of Twitter and are now tasting the bitter results when such a platform goes downhill rapidly.
+With centralised e-mail, we'd expose ourselves once more to such risks.
+Or what if some state-actor takes a hold like in China and uses the data for censorship and other repression?
+It'd be naive to think we're immune to all this in western democracies.
 Technology choices made today shape the internet, the digital society, of the future.
 Putting all eggs in any single basket is a bad idea in principle.
 We need to nurture the decentralised nature of the internet.

 A few years ago, I already wrote in my post [Break free!
 Don't be a prisoner of your software